-Children in many areas are already back to school.
-Here’s some tips for parents to help their kids begin homework after a summer break.
+Children are already back to school.
+Here’s some tips for parents to help their kids begin homework.

-Some Families Ignore Homework.
 Unfortunately, many kindergarten teachers I know report that a large number of families don’t do the homework with their kindergarteners.
-If parents don’t begin establishing an important homework routine during kindergarten, their children will most likely struggle academically as school isn’t a priority for these families.
+If parents don’t begin establishing an important homework routine during kindergarten, their children will most likely struggle academically as school doesn’t seem to be a priority for these families.